 Ready to Try K-Tip Extensions?

-Book a consultation at our Raleigh or Wendell location to discuss your extension goals.
-We'll assess your hair, answer your questions, and create a plan that works for you.
-Text us at 832.669.5792 (Raleigh) or 984.271.1420 (Wendell), or book your reservation online.
-We've got you.
+Reserve a consultation at our Raleigh or Wendell location to talk through your extension goals.
+Text us at 832.669.5792 (Raleigh) or 984.271.1420 (Wendell), call 919.803.7144 (Raleigh) or 919.374.7128 (Wendell), or reserve your consultation online.
+We’ve got you.